Independent Therapist at Integrity Counseling Center

 Depression, worry, anxiety, and fear can be crippling experiences.
 If you feel overwhelmed by these phenomena, I want to help you overcome these barriers.

 I believe that reflecting on life’s past and present relationships can offer insight into helping you redefine current and future relationships, experiences, and self.
-Re-evaluating beliefs and past trauma can help you achieve your goals, create new experiences, and make informed choices that forge a more satisfying and fulfilling life.
+Re-evaluating beliefs and held attitudes can help you achieve your goals, create new experiences, and make informed choices that forge a more satisfying and fulfilling life.

-My training in Psychodynamic Therapies, Acceptance and Commitment Therapy (ACT), and Internal Family Systems (IFS) are resources that I actively utilize to direct treatment.
+My training in Adlerian Therapy, Acceptance and Commitment Therapy (ACT), and Internal Family Systems (IFS) are resources that I actively utilize to direct treatment.
 They are evidence-based practices and tools that will improve your functioning as an individual.

 Counseling for Out of Control Sexual Behavior